outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - science:
-  - science: examine muons as a reflective surface for electrons to use, where artificial experiment conditions or other muons can interfere with planned reflection, leading to an imbalance in particle ratios that would occur with distributed/isolated particle pairs
+    - examine muons as a reflective surface for electrons to use to avoid violating symmetry, where artificial experiment conditions or other muons can interfere with planned reflection, leading to an imbalance in particle ratios that would occur with distributed/isolated particle pairs

+  - math interface as information (certainty) physics, specifying what can be known/calculated, predicted & approximated, & what certainties can be connected using numerical relationships (like how logic specifies what inferences/conclusions can be connected)

   - add to bias error type structures: variable combinations/connections that should be disassociated